MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

 You have to have Python and GitBash installed already before you do this.

 1. Open a bash window
-1. Run `pip install -U numpy jupyter opencvutils matplotlib jupyter_tools`
+1. Run: `pip install -U numpy jupyter opencvutils matplotlib jupyter_tools`
+1. Once that finishes installing, run: `jupyter notebook`
-1. Run `jupyter notebook` and a webpage should open up.
-From there you can create or navigate to jupyter notebooks and open them
+1. A webpage should open up.
+From there you can create or navigate to jupyter notebooks and open them.

 ## Other Python Libraries